Showers of Golden Rain Tree

 The scallions didn’t have a chance.

 My Taiwanese friend liked to grow scallions in a postage stamp garden in her back yard.
-They added fresh flavor to her down-home Chinese home cooking.
+They added fresh flavor to her down-home Chinese cooking.
 But her neighbor had a Golden Rain Tree that loomed over the scallion patch like an ominous shadow.
-It was constantly showering her garden with seed capsules, producing hundreds of sprout seasonally.
+In the fall it was constantly showering her garden with seed capsules, producing hundreds of sprout seasonally.
 The tree eventually won.
 Unfortunately this was a quarter of a century before I knew those Golden Rain Tree shoots were edible.
 You must, however, have the right species.

 Besides eating tender young shoots and leaves (boiled) the yellow flowers produce a yellow dye and an eye wash.
-The mature leaves produce a back dye.
-As for eating the seeds… all reports say they are roasted but acidic, which makes sense as they have the same irritating oil found in unrefined canola oil.
-Their the seeds might be insecticidal.
+The mature leaves produce a black dye.
+As for eating the seeds… all reports say they are roasted but acidic, which makes sense as they have the same irritating oil found in unrefined canola oil (which if I remember correctly is erucic acid.)
+Their the seeds also might be insecticidal.
 By most accounts the roasted seeds are a famine food.
 I have not tried them.
 They’re on my list of things to do when I have better health insurance.
 The leaves and shoots have some antioxidant and anti-tumor “activity” but also have some traces of cyanide, hence the cooking.
 These are not for raw salads.